troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 1.
 :::

-## Statics
+# Statics
 When using Newton's Laws to model an object, one can identify two broad categories of situations: static and dynamic.
 In static situations, the acceleration of the object is zero.
 By Newton's Second Law, this means that the vector sum of the forces (and torques, as we will see in a later chapter) exerted on an object must be zero.
 In dynamic situations, the acceleration of the object is non-zero.

 For static problems, since the acceleration vector is zero, we can choose a coordinate system in a way that results in as many forces as possible being aligned with the axes (so that we minimize the number of forces that we need to break up into components).

 :::{note} Example
 You push horizontally with a force $\vec F$ on a box of mass $m$ that is resting against a vertical wall, as shown in [](#fig:applyingnewtonslaws:blockwall).
 The coefficient of static friction between the wall and the box is $\mu_s$.
-What is the minimum magnitude of the force that you must exert for the box to remain stationary?}
+What is the minimum magnitude of the force that you must exert for the box to remain stationary?
 ```{figure} figures/ApplyingNewtonsLaws/blockwall.png
 :label: fig:applyingnewtonslaws:blockwall
 :width: 20%